huuthinh2005/EdgeAI-Fall-Sentinel/README.md

 ---

+## Flash configuration reservation

+The STM32F103C8T6 application Flash region is limited to 62 KB in `firmware/STM32F103C8TX_FLASH.ld`.

+The address range `0x0800F800–0x0800FFFF` is reserved for persistent configuration data.
+The emergency phone number is stored beginning at `0x0800F800`.

+The linker map generated from the final firmware build is available at `firmware/build-evidence/FallDetection.map`.

+---

 ## Repository Structure

 To ensure transparency and reproducibility in accordance with scientific evaluation requirements, this repository contains all system components: